Wesley-Ormsby/rule-lang-programming-language/README.md

 - `E400008`: Cannot prepend to file \`myPath\`
 - `E400009`: Cannot remove file \`myPath\`
 - `E4000010`: Cannot rename file \`fromPath\` to \`toPath\``
+- `E4000011`: Too few parameters for the placeholders in the format string
+- `E4000012`: Too many parameters for the placeholders in the format string